 To block out any contrasting lighting from your studio setup, you will need to find a way to cover these with either shades or blackout curtains.

 If you are someone who wants to build a studio setup using a mixture of ambient and artificial light, choose a room that has an open space and several windows.
-The type of lightning you will use is based on personal preference and specific to the photographer.
+The type of lighting you will use is based on personal preference and specific to the photographer.

 Step 1: Purchase a Backdrop Stand

-Depending on your personal budget and setup preference, there are a wide selection of backdrop stands.
+Depending on your personal budget and setup preference, there is a wide selection of backdrop stands.
 A backdrop stand will essentially hold up your backdrop and be the starting point for your photography set.

 If you are building your first photography studio, I would recommend keeping the price of your backdrop stand low.
 This will allow you to experiment, test and figure out what you like or dislike without too much financial overhead.